-Oxidised ore was only mined in two trial open pits (Stockholm and Washington in 1997-2000).
+Oxidised ore was only mined in two trial open pits (Stockholm and Washington in 1997-Whether assumed or determined.
+If assumed, the basis for the 2000).
 No oxidised material is included in Resources or Reserves

 Extensive density measurements were carried out.
-A bulk density of 2.7 t/m3 was used.
-See Tonnage Estimates in the 2020 Mineral Resources Report for tables of density data.
+A bulk density of 2.7 t/m3 was used. dry, the frequency of the measurements, the nature, size and See Tonnage Estimates in the 2020 Mineral Resources Report for tables of density data.